Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment

 \section{Implementation Details}

 We use Faster R-CNN \cite{ren2015faster} with ResNet-50/101 \cite{he2016deep} as our base model.
 We use the output after $res4$ block as image features.
 Then RPN and Meta-RPN are used to generate proposals for base classes and novel classes respectively.
 After that, RoIAlign \cite{he2017mask} and the $res5$ block are used to extract features for proposals and few-shot class examples.
-Finally, an R-CNN classifier \cite{Fast_R-CNN} is used to do multi-class softmax-based classification and bbox regression over the base classes, and we use the Meta-classifier to do prototype matching based classification and bbox regression over the novel classes.
+Finally, an R-CNN classifier \cite{Fast_R-CNN} is used to perform multi-class softmax-based classification and bbox regression over the base classes, and we use the Meta-classifier to perform few-shot prototype matching and bbox regression over the novel classes.

-Next we show the details of our 3-step training method which are omitted due to the limited space.
+Next we show the details of our 3-step training framework which are omitted due to the limited space.

-\textbf{Meta-learning with Base Classes.} In this step, we learn to perform few-shot object detection on base classes using our proposed Meta-RPN and Meta-Classifier and learn the two modules with episodic training.
+\textbf{Meta-learning with base classes.} In this step, we learn to perform few-shot object detection on base classes using our proposed Meta-RPN and Meta-Classifier and learn the two modules with episodic training.
 The loss function is defined as,

 where $\mathcal{L}_{meta\_rpn}$ and $\mathcal{L}_{meta\_classifier}$ both consist of a binary cross-entropy loss and a bbox regression loss,